PearlCxndy/Umwelt/README.md

 ## Project Description

-The project aims to reflect non-human organisms sensory experiences of world, through an interactive digital installation.
-The project name is the term, "Umwelt" that has been mentioned in the book *An Immense World* by Ed Yong.
-This termtranslates to "environment" or "surroundings" but also connotes the particular perspective of a particular organism, shaped by its sensory organs capabilities and perceptual systems.
-This project aims to make the user to asks philosophical questions such as "How does is my perception is shaping the way I think" and ethical questions as "Is the ideal world I am imagining for myself is also ideal for another species".
-The project aims to help the user locate themseles (as humans) within the world, equally with all of their neighbours that they are sharing this world.
+The project's goal is to create an interactive digital installation that mimics the sensory experiences of non-human species.
+According to Ed Yong's book *An Immense World*, the phrase "Umwelt" is the project name.
+In addition to meaning "environment" or "surroundings," this phrase also refers to an organism's unique viewpoint, which is influenced by its perceptual systems and sensory organs.
+This project seeks to provoke the user to consider ethical and philosophical issues, such as "Is the ideal world I am imagining for myself also ideal for another species?" and "How does my perception shape the way I think?"
+As humans, the project seeks to assist the user in finding their place in the world, on an equal footing with all of their neighbours.

 ---
 ## Technical Description

-The project is an interactive, projection mapped, revolving cube.
-A digital environment of four different animals' (Bird, Dog, Octupus, Bat) visions, are reflected as a game environment (made with Unity) on each vertical face.
-The revolving happens manually and an autoencoder reads the rotation data and sends it into Unity and then to Touhdesigner (for projection mapping), consecutivley.
+The project is a rotating cube that is interactive and projection mapped.
+Each vertical face displays a game world created using Unity that reflects the digital environments of four distinct animals: birds, dogs, octopuses, and bats.
+Rotation is done manually, and the rotation data is read by an autoencoder, which subsequently delivers it to Unity and Touhdesigner (for projection mapping).

-The interaction happens as the diagram below, where the user spins the cube to explore the sensory visions of four different animals  and can enter into the scene and navigate in a  playable way.
+The user can join the scenario and navigate in a playable manner by spinning the cube to explore the sensory views of four distinct animals, as shown in the diagram below.

 ![image](https://github.com/user-attachments/assets/6f8c7ca7-5303-4598-86ab-dc3d2b6b9617)